-The PhD Program in Strategic Management is designed to prepare students for research-oriented careers in universities, government or public policy institutes.
-The structure of the program reflects its interdisciplinary philosophy and our belief in rigorous discipline-based training.
+The PhD Program in Strategic Management prepares students for research-oriented careers.
+The structure of the program reflects, on the one hand, its interdisciplinary philosophy, and on the other hand, our belief in rigorous discipline-based training.

 - Full funding for all PhD students through a financial aid package that fully covers tuition and provides an attractive stipend that can continue for up to five years in the program.

-- Location: the Rotman School is in the heart of Toronto, North America’s most diverse city and its third-largest financial centre, with important innovation clusters in industries ranging from aerospace to telecommunications and biotech.
+- A location in the heart of Toronto, North America’s most diverse city and third-largest financial centre, with important clusters in such sectors as aerospace, telecommunications, artificial intelligence, health and biotech.

 Core courses led by Rotman faculty focus on understanding the Strategic Management literature, research questions and techniques.
 In addition, all Rotman Strategic Management students take doctoral-level courses in economics, sociology, and quantitative methods.
 Outside of these core requirements, students are able to develop a specialized program of study that meets their individual objectives.